 Fineshriber Family Foundation is governed by a rotating board of family members honoring the legacy and wishes of founder Ruth Moskin Fineshriber.
 Additional family members vote on grants based on their interests and expertise.
-The Foundation also benefits from collaborations with philanthropic and nonprofit advisors in the greater Los Angeles area.

 For more information please contact Beth Tigay